conan-io/conan-io.github.io/_posts/2026-08-12-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

 [`CMakeToolchain`](https://docs.conan.io/2/reference/tools/cmake/cmaketoolchain.html)
 translates the Conan configuration into CMake toolchain data and presets.
-That part is independent of Swift: from Conan's perspective, this is a native executable consuming two C and C++ dependencies.
+That part is independent of Swift: from Conan's perspective, this is a native executable consuming a single C++ dependency.

-## Generating the Missing Module Maps
+## Generating the Missing Module Map

 Swift imports C and C++ headers as Clang modules.
 For that, it must be able to find a `module.modulemap`.
-LunaSVG and SDL are regular C/C++ packages and do not ship one for this use case, so the recipe generates two tiny shim module maps:
+LunaSVG is a regular C++ package and does not ship one for this use case, so the recipe generates a tiny shim module map:

 ```python
 import os